-An artificial hip joint may also be dislocated.
+An artificial hip joint Replacing a Hip may also be dislocated.
 It is sometimes dislocated after an injury but can occur while people are doing their usual daily activities, even when crossing their legs.

 Hip dislocations are very painful.
 People usually cannot move their leg.

 When the thighbone is pushed backward, the affected leg looks shorter and turns inward.